 While there isn’t a simple automated software that outputs a “Content Effort” score, the answer is yes.
 A powerful tool now exists in the form of a structured, expert-level analysis prompt.

-As detailed by Hobo Web in their guide, “Rate My Page Quality Using The Hobo SEO Method,” a sophisticated prompt can be given to an advanced AI (like Gemini or GPT-4) to create a powerful evaluation tool.
+As detailed by my guide, “Rate My Page Quality Using The Hobo SEO Method,” a sophisticated prompt can be fed to an advanced AI (like Gemini or GPT-4) to create a powerful evaluation tool.

 This method effectively “teaches” the AI to act as a quality rater, analysing a specific webpage against the core principles of E-E-A-T and the Helpful Content System.
 It provides a consistent framework for measuring the very signals of high effort – utility, expertise, originality, and trustworthiness – that we’ve discussed.